themesberg/flowbite/content/components/dropdowns.md

 ### Delay duration

-You can use the `data-dropdown-delay={miliseconds}` data attribute to set they delay on when to show or hide the dropdown menu when using hover.
+You can use the `data-dropdown-delay={milliseconds}` data attribute to set they delay on when to show or hide the dropdown menu when using hover.
 You may want to use this depending on how the users interact with your interface.
-In this example we add 500 miliseconds instead of the default 300.
+In this example we add 500 milliseconds instead of the default 300.

 {{< example id="dropdown-delay-example" class="flex justify-center" github="components/dropdowns.md" show_dark=true iframeHeight="300" >}}
 <button id="dropdownDelayButton" data-dropdown-toggle="dropdownDelay" data-dropdown-delay="500" data-dropdown-trigger="hover" class="text-white bg-blue-700 hover:bg-blue-800 focus:ring-4 focus:outline-none focus:ring-blue-300 font-medium rounded-lg text-sm px-5 py-2.5 text-center inline-flex items-center dark:bg-blue-600 dark:hover:bg-blue-700 dark:focus:ring-blue-800" type="button">Dropdown hover <svg class="w-2.5 h-2.5 ml-2.5" aria-hidden="true" xmlns="http://www.w3.org/2000/svg" fill="none" viewBox="0 0 10 6">